Here is a video demonstration:

 When you manually enter login data to login page and click the Login (Submit) button RoboForm will offer to save this login info to a Passcard by displaying the AutoSave dialog.

 Enter the new Passcard name into the dialog and click Save.
 If you have other Passcards already saved for this web site, their names will be shown in the list area below the Passcard Name.
 You can select one of these names and it will automatically appear in the Passcard Name field.
-If you try to save to the existing Passcard, you will be warned.
+If you try to save to the existing Passcard, you will be shown a warning.

 2. Forcing AutoSave.